Ancestral Pueblo: Southern Colorado Plateau (Anasazi)Central AnasaziSouthern CibolaAcoma Historic Matte Paint WareAcoma (McCartys) Polychrome

 First posted by C. Dean Wilson 2014

-Pastes exhibit fine textures, and are light gray to white.
-Temper consists of light colored crushed potsherd.
-The white slip covering much of the surface tends to flake off.
+The lower slopes of the neck ten to straightening during the late 19th century.
 Vessels are well-formed and consistently finished.
 Curves in the shoulders of jars became sharper.
 Acoma Polychrome includes examples decorated with both black paint alone and combinations of black and red paint.
 Designs are characterized by combinations of interconnecting elements.
 The lowest framing lines were pushed closer to the base of the vessel.
-The two band design gave way to all-over patterns that included complex and well executed patterns incorporating solid and hachured design elements as well as plant, bird, and animal figures.
+The two-band design gave way to all-over patterns that included complex and well executed patterns incorporating solid and hachured design elements as well as plant, bird, and animal figures.

 References: